 Walk.
 Run.
 Bike.
 Camp.

 Make your own tracks on one of the the nation’s longest suburban rail-trails.
 Bonus: If you live near Pittsburgh, Pennsylvania, it’s right in your back yard!

-The trail connects to other rails-to-trails as well.
+The Trail connects to other rails-to-trails as well.
 You can easily get to the Great Allegheny Passage (GAP) and the C&O Canal Towpath, a completed trail system that stretches over 335 miles from Pittsburgh to Washington, DC.
 The Panhandle Trail — a converted railroad line that stretches almost 30 miles from Weirton, West Virginia, to Carnegie — meets up with the Montour Trail west of McDonald (southwest of Pittsburgh).
 And this local resource is also part of U.S. Bicycle Route 50, which runs east-west and, when completed, will span the country.